Wormnest/graphicex/graphicex/readme.md

 * LibTiff updated to version 4.0.4, libjpeg 6b, zlib 1.2.8.
 The C source code and necessary MQ patches have also been added to the repository.
 * Delphi 32 bits and Lazarus/Free Pascal 32 and 64 bits Windows compatible.
+* A start has been made with adding color profile support.

 Additions March/April 2015
 --------------------------